rolandwalker/dynamic-fonts/README.markdown

 for your basic faces based on which fonts are actually available on your system.

-You may set a list of fonts in order of preference using customize.
+You may set a list of fonts in order of preference using `customize`.

 ## See Also